William H. Warneke

 When he was not working, he was learning something new.
 He frequently purchased books to read about his favorite topics: military history, reloading ammunition, construction, carpentry, landscaping, animal husbandry, archery, hunting, and wildlife.
 At the first opportunity he had he would apply his new knowledge into his life, whether it was building a chicken coop or fixing a broken something around the house.

 Billy would always lend a helping hand without expecting a reward.
-He was always the gentleman, opening doors and pulling out chairs.
+He was always the country gentleman, opening doors and pulling out chairs.
 He would help a child with their homework or help them to overcome their fears through patience, understanding, and tutelage.
 The children in the neighborhood where he and his wife lived knew that Billy would always help them out if they had a fundraiser.
 Billy would buy items from their catalogs and take all of the vehicles to their car washes.

 Billy loved to laugh and to play pranks on his wife or siblings.
 He was easygoing and quick to smile.
 He viewed everyday casually and as another day for adventure.
 A few days a week he would enjoy the things he loved doing—hunting, fishing, and mountaineering.